John Graham Jr. (golfer): 1906 Open Championship

 The 1906 Open Championship was the 46th Open Championship, held 13–15 June at Muirfield in Gullane, East Lothian, Scotland.
 Defending champion James Braid won the Championship for the third time, four strokes ahead of runner-up J.H.
 Taylor.
 There was no qualifying competition.
 All entries played 18 holes in pairs on the first two days with all those within 14 strokes of the leader making the cut and playing 36 holes on the final day.

 The feature of the first day was the play of the amateurs.
 Graham led with a 71, while Robert Maxwell was amongst those tied for second on 73 with R. W. Whitecross and Hugh Watt, both from Dirleton Castle Golf Club, a further shot behind.
 Graham followed up his fine first round 71 with three much higher scoring rounds but still finished alone in fourth place.
 His rounds were 71-79-78-78=306.

 Death and legacy

-Graham's very promising career as an amateur golfer was cut short when he was killed on 16 June 1915 serving his country in France during World War I. He served with the 10th Bn., King's Regiment (Liverpool).
+Graham's career as an amateur golfer was cut short when he was killed on 16 June 1915 serving his country in France during World War I. He served with the 10th Bn., King's Regiment (Liverpool).
 He is buried at the Ypres Menin Gate Memorial, Ypres (Ieper), Arrondissement Ieper, West Flanders (West-Vlaanderen), Belgium.
 He is best remembered for having three top-10 finishes in the Open Championship.